 Get a Professional

 If I haven’t harped on the point of hiring an expert for your CUP I haven’t educated you enough.
-Look at CUPs like going to a car mechanic, sure you could figure it out yourself and work on your car in your garage, but in the end a good mechanic will save you time and money.
-If you get a good mechanic, they will save you time, money, and frustration.
+Look at CUPs like going to a car mechanic, sure you could figure it out yourself and work on your car in your garage, but in the end, a good mechanic will save you time, money, and frustration.
 Vet an expert that has:

 - Knowledge of the JHA you’re working in

 - Experience in the JHA you’re working in with the type of project you’re doing